Gamergotten/Megalograph/README.md

 copy & pasting doesn't remember which nodes were connected (yet)

-saving the nodegraph actually doesn't save the nodes positions (yet)

-nor does it save nodes that are not connected to anything
+it does not save nodes that are not connected to anything

-nodes cant read dynamic gamemode things (eg: strings, script options, labels. you have to index those)
+nodes cant read some dynamic gamemode things (eg: global objects) as they are clumped together with other options in the enums, would have to make a hybrid enum&reference value type